JSON to SQL Converter — Free INSERT Statement Generator (2026)

 How to Use This Tool

-1. Paste your JSON array or object into the editor
+1. Paste your JSON array or object into the editor on the left

-4. Copy or download the .sql file
+5. Review, then copy to clipboard or download the .sql file

 Features